The Royal Oak (The Pink Pub)

 As well as the kitchens and restaurant dining room, there is a traditional bar at the rear, with a door that leads to the hidden gem of an outside courtyard – with a few tables and shade – I can easily imagine whiling away a few hours with a cold drink on a warm summer’s day in this area.

 The freshly home-cooked food was soon at our table, and we were both impressed.
 My portion of Steak & Guinness pie was full of large chunks of steak, with a rich - almost decadent gravy, ensuring the meat was full of flavour and succulence.
 Alex’s Hunters Chicken (for which she had not opted for the smaller size) – was a more than generous portion – with juicy, tender, melt-in-the-mouth chicken, good quality bacon and cheese, with a BBQ sauce that was enhanced with the juices of the melted cheese.

 After our mains, we were curious to see the desert choice which included traditional fayre, such as Apple & Blackberry Crumble, Syrup Sponge and a Gluten Free Brownie.
 We decided to share a Treacle Tart with Custard – which had the right mix of sweet and warming spices.

 The tart drew the attention of the couple on the next table, who were convinced to have a piece themselves after their main course!

-The friendly welcome and service from the staff, and Janet the Landlady, together with the tempting home-cooked choices on the menu will ensure that we will be back for more at The Pink Pub very soon.
+The friendly welcome and service from the staff, together with the tempting home-cooked choices on the menu will ensure that we will be back for more at The Pink Pub very soon.